-Budgeted cost: £63,000
+Budgeted cost: £24,000

 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of standardised diagnostic assessments.
 (NFER, White Rose and AR) Training for staff to ensure assessments are interpreted and administered correctly.
-Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1,2, 5 & 7 Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics catch up interventions for identified children.
-Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 2 & 5 Improve the quality of SEND provision through appointing a full time SENCO and part time Speech and Language Therapist for the federation to advise teachers on effective inclusive practice.
+Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Properties of commercial tests in the EEF EEF 1,2 & 6 Purchase ad implementation of MyMastery English Curric- ulum - deliver a metacogni- tive model for reading and writing which includes lesson designs based on research into developing reading flu- ency.
+The MyMastery curriculum has been developed using a metacognitive model and informed by recent research into supporting children to learn to read.
+Telling the story: the English education subject report - GOV.UK Metacognition and self-regulation EEF 2 Improve the quality of SEND provision through creating a full time Assistant Head for Inclusion role and retaining a part time Speech and Lan- guage Therapist for the fed- eration to advise teachers on effective inclusive practice.
 There is extensive evidence including SEN support: A rapid evidence assessment Research report July 2017 and The EEF report on Special Educational Needs in Mainstream Schools.
-5, 1, 2 3 & 7
+Special Educational Needs in Mainstream Schools EEF 4, 1, 2, 3 & 6